adamtaylor/adamtaylor.github.io/_posts/2015-08-16-oauth-and-catalyst.md

 realm uses to lookup and store your access code.
 For example, the default field used by the Facebook::OAuth2 realm is `token`.
-This is fine if you're only setting up login with Facebook but if you want to support multiple OAuth providers, may not be as appropriate.
+This is fine if you're only setting up login with Facebook but if you want to support multiple OAuth providers, may not be as appropriate because you'll have to add multiple columns to your user table, as specified by the author of the authentication module.

 ### Putting it all together ###

 So in my application, I want to provide login via Facebook and Strava.
 And I want to be able to link users from Facebook and Strava, if they login to my application using the same account (email address).
 You might say that this is placing too much trust in the provider but I say this is what they are here for.
+I also want to retrieve and store more information about the users from their profiles on the third party services for use in our application.

 We can do all of this with the modules mentioned above, some minimal controller actions and resultset/row methods and a bit of config to tie it all together.